How to Avoid Internet Scams

 - Phishing is still one of the most common cybercrimes, as it continues to be so effective.
-Phishers mimic someone trustworthy such as a friend or coworker, and they request that you share information or click a malicious link via email, social media or a messaging app.1
+Phishers mimic someone trustworthy such as a friend or coworker, and they request that you share information or click a malicious link via email, social media or a messaging app (Norton).

 - Fake antivirus software.
 If you’re online and receive a pop up saying that your computer is infected, it’s likely a scam.
-If you don’t have antivirus software on your computer, now is the time to get it.
+Use a legitimate, trusted antivirus software to protect your device.

 - Cryptocurrency scams.
-Cryptocurrency is a form of payment that can be exchanged online for goods and services, similar to arcade tokens or casino chips.
-In order to access the goods or service, you need to exchange real currency for the cryptocurrency.
-As it is speculative with murky areas, scams are very common.2
+If you are unfamiliar with cryptocurrency, it is a form of digital or virtual payment, often used “to be units of exchange for goods and services.”
+In order to access the goods or service, though, you need to exchange real currency for the cryptocurrency.
+Scams are very common in these exchanges.

-- Any promises of guaranteed large returns or claims that your cryptocurrency will be multiplied are always scams.3
+- Any promises of guaranteed large returns or claims that your cryptocurrency will be multiplied are always scams.

 - A sure sign of a cryptocurrency scam is if a caller, organization, or anyone else insists on cryptocurrency for payment or funds transfer.

 - “https vs. http” When online shopping, always look for “https” (not “http”) and the padlock icon in the address bar to ensure there’s a secure connection between you and the website.
-Don’t rely on this alone, though, as some scam websites use “https”.3
+Don’t rely on this alone, though; some scam websites use “https” (ScamWatch).

-- Requested payment via non-secure payment methods, such as wire, bank or international funds transfers, money orders, pre-loaded gift cards, or cryptocurrency.
-Look for secure payment options such as PayPal or credit card.
+- Requested payment via non-secure payment methods.
+Some examples of non-secure payment methods include: bank or international funds transfers, money orders, wire, pre-loaded gift cards, or cryptocurrency.
+When making purchases online, only use secure payment options: credit card or PayPal, for example.

 How to Avoid Online and Social Media Scams:

-- Never share personal information (such as telephone number, address, bank account number and Social Security number) or click on a link from an unsolicited email, text message or pop-up ad.4
+- Never share personal information online, such as your telephone number, address, bank account number, and Social Security number.

 What to Do if You Think You’ve Been Scammed and How to Report it: